PlumpMath/deltagraph/README_HYBRID.md

         java -cp [...]/clojure-1.5.1.jar:eu.cassiel.deltagraph-0.0.1-SNAPSHOT.jar \
                 eu.cassiel.deltagraph.testing.Main 5

-(Note the explicit Clojure JAR in there.)
+(Note the explicit Clojure JAR in there; we'll probably be using additional libraries by the time you read this, so check `project.clj`.)
 Obviously I've not bothered with the tedious work of getting the manifest sorted for identifying the main class.

 From the Clojure side: